arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ## Running the application locally WITH Docker

-Docker is used to build and run the application inside a container.
+[Docker]() is used to build and run the application inside a container.
+The following section assumes basic familiarity with Docker.

 ### Installing Docker